glowyphp/arrays/README.md

                                'directed_by' => 'Terrence Malick',
                                'produced_by' => 'Robert Michael, Geisler Grant Hill, John Roberdeau', 'decription' => 'Adaptation of James Jones autobiographical 1962 novel, focusing on the conflict at Guadalcanal during the second World War.'
+                           ],
+                           'bad_times_at_the_el_royale' => [
+                               'title' => 'Bad Times at the El Royale', 'directed_by' => 'Drew Goddard',
+                               'produced_by' => 'Drew Goddard, Steve Asbell',
+                               'decription' => 'Early 1970s.
+Four strangers check in at the El Royale Hotel.
+The hotel is deserted, staffed by a single desk clerk.
+Some of the new guests reasons for being there are less than innocent and some are not who they appear to be.'
                            ]
                         ]
                     ]);